llealloo/audiolink/AudioLink/README.md

 ### New features
 - Full waveform, VU meter, and 240 point spectrogram (all data is also accessible to avatars)
 - New _AudioTexture (avatar texture) size: now 128x64 instead of 32x4.
 Make sure your avatar and world shaders are updated to the latest & compatible.
-- Compatibility in Avatar SDK3 projects for easy local testing with avatars
+- *Coming soon* Compatibility in Avatar SDK3 projects for easy local testing with avatars
 - New controller with greatly enhanced crossover system & live spectral analysis
 - AudioReactiveSurfaceArray prefab: for controlling tens or hundreds of objects using AudioReactiveSurface shader at once w/ GPU instancing
 - AudioReactiveSurface pulse: adds a pulse across the UV of the mesh w/ customizable rotation and pulse scale